lwjglgamedev/lwjglbook-bookcontents-leg/chapter11/chapter11.md

 The dot product between L and C vectors is equal to: $$\vec{L}\cdot\vec{C}=|\vec{L}|\cdot|\vec{C}|\cdot Cos(\alpha)$$.
 If, in our spot light definition we store the cosine of the cutoff angle, if the dot product is higher than that value we will now that it is inside the light cone (recall the cosine graph, when α angle is 0, the cosine will be 1, the smaller the angle the higher the cosine).

-The second difference is that the point that are far away from the cone vector will receive less light, that is, the attenuation will be higher.
+The second difference is that the points that are far away from the cone vector will receive less light, that is, the attenuation will be higher.
 There are several ways of calculate this, we will chose a simple approach by multiplying the attenuation by the following factor:

 $$1 - (1-Cos(\alpha))/(1-Cos(cutOffAngle)$$